Like & don’t like- coin games

 Tails = Make a true or false statement about something you don’t like

-Your partner will then guess if what you said is true or not (perhaps after asking for more
+Your partner will then guess if what you said is true or not (maybe after more questions)

-Your partner will then guess which statement is true (perhaps after asking questions like
+Your partner will then guess which statement is true (maybe after more questions)

 Heads = Try to make true statement about something your partner likes